DataSF/publishing-toolkit/README.md

 4. Orient toward scaling where feasible.
 5. Continuosly evaluate and improve.

-This guide steps through our entire publishing process from intake to public dataset.
+This guide steps through our entire publishing process from intake to publishing a dataset.
 Much of this is invisible to the publisher, except for the touchpoints where we're gathering information we need to support them.

 We also include a [reference of the technology](/technology/README.md) we use to support these processes.